 The project is audited by Certik, a leader in the blockchain auditing space, and the FATOSHI token is built on the Binance Smart Chain (BSC) blockchain.
 As such, FATOSHI is a BEP20 (BSC) token.

 If this sounds interesting to you, read on to learn the easiest and best ways for you to buy and store FATOSHI in this step-by-step guide.

 The first thing you need to do before you can purchase cryptocurrencies is to register on a fiat-to-crypto exchange.
 These exchanges provide a safe and regulated way to exchange your fiat money (such as dollars) for cryptocurrencies like BTC or FATOSHI.

 CryptoWallet.com is an excellent option as your crypto-to-fiat exchange.
 It is fully regulated and provides an easy-to-use experience tailor-made for beginners to the cryptocurrency universe.
 On top of this CryptoWallet.com offers a variety of unique features including a crypto debit card that lets you spend your crypto-like money anywhere that accepts debit payments.

 Before you can trade for smaller cryptocurrencies like FATOSHI, you will need to use an intermediary cryptocurrency to move from fiat into crypto and eventually trade for FATOSHI.

-CryptoWallet currently allows you to buy five major large-cap cryptocurrencies including Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and Tether (USDT) using your debit or credit card.
+CryptoWallet.com currently allows you to buy hundreds of major large-cap cryptocurrencies including Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and Tether (USDT) using your debit or credit card.
 This makes purchasing major cryptocurrencies as easy as a regular everyday purchase.